 The drug trade in Australia is estimated to be worth $5.5 Billion.

 Source: Paul Toohey, “Aussies the biggest recreational drug users in the world – report,” Herald Sun, June 27, 2012.

 According to a study published in The Lancet, Australia and New Zealand has the highest number of marijuana users in the world.

 As much as 15 percent of the population of the two countries between the ages 15 and 64 used marijuana in 2009, the highest rate in the world.
 By comparison, 11 percent of North Americans and 2.5 percent of people in Asia used marijuana.

 (Latest marijuana facts.)

 Source: Matt Siegal, “Marijuana Use Most Rampant in Australia, Study Finds,” New York Times, January 6, 2012.

-The Justice Ministry reported that New Zealand shell companies launder and estimated $1.16 Billion (1.5 New Zealand Dollars) of illicit funds generated by organized crime each year.
+The Justice Ministry reported that New Zealand shell companies launder and estimated $1.16 Billion (1.5 Billion New Zealand Dollars) of illicit funds generated by organized crime each year.

 The Reserve Bank of New Zealand identified around 1,000 New Zealand limited partnerships and companies that may be used for money laundering activities in foreign off-shore accounts.